open-mmlab/mmtracking/docs/en/dataset.md

 There are 2 JSON files in `data/crowdhuman/annotations`:

-`crowdhuman_train.json`:  JSON file containing the annotations information of the training set in CrowdHuman dataset.
+`crowdhuman_train.json`:  JSON file contains the annotations information of the training set in CrowdHuman dataset.
-`crowdhuman_val.json`:  JSON file containing the annotations information of the validation set in CrowdHuman dataset.
+`crowdhuman_val.json`:  JSON file contains the annotations information of the validation set in CrowdHuman dataset.

 #### The folder of annotations in lvis

 There are 8 JSON files in `data/lvis/annotations`

-`coco_to_lvis_synset.json`: JSON file containing the mapping relationship between COCO and LVIS categories.
+`coco_to_lvis_synset.json`: JSON file contains the mapping relationship between COCO and LVIS categories.

-`lvisv0.5+coco_train.json`: JSON file containing the merged annotations.
+`lvisv0.5+coco_train.json`: JSON file contains the merged annotations.

-`lvis_v0.5_train.json`: JSON file containing the annotations information of the training set in lvisv0.5.
+`lvis_v0.5_train.json`: JSON file contains the annotations information of the training set in lvisv0.5.

-`lvis_v0.5_val.json`: JSON file containing the annotations information of the validation set in lvisv0.5.
+`lvis_v0.5_val.json`: JSON file contains the annotations information of the validation set in lvisv0.5.

-`lvis_v1_train.json`: JSON file containing the annotations information of the training set in lvisv1.
+`lvis_v1_train.json`: JSON file contains the annotations information of the training set in lvisv1.

-`lvis_v1_val.json`: JSON file containing the annotations information of the validation set in lvisv1.
+`lvis_v1_val.json`: JSON file contains the annotations information of the validation set in lvisv1.

-`lvis_v1_image_info_test_challenge.json`: JSON file containing the annotations information of the testing set in lvisv1 available for year-round evaluation.
+`lvis_v1_image_info_test_challenge.json`: JSON file contains the annotations information of the testing set in lvisv1 available for year-round evaluation.

-`lvis_v1_image_info_test_dev.json`: JSON file containing the annotations information of the testing set in lvisv1 available only once a year for LVIS Challenge.
+`lvis_v1_image_info_test_dev.json`: JSON file contains the annotations information of the testing set in lvisv1 available only once a year for LVIS Challenge.

 #### The folder of annotations in tao

 There are 9 JSON files in `data/tao/annotations`:

-`test_categories.json`: JSON file containing a list of categories which will be evaluated on the TAO test set.
+`test_categories.json`: JSON file contains a list of categories which will be evaluated on the TAO test set.

 `test_without_annotations.json`:  JSON for test videos.
 The 'images' and 'videos' fields contain the images and videos that will be evaluated on the test set.

-`test_482_classes.json`: JSON file containing the converted results for test set.
+`test_482_classes.json`: JSON file contains the converted results for test set.

-`train.json`: JSON file containing annotations for LVIS categories in TAO train.
+`train.json`: JSON file contains annotations for LVIS categories in TAO train.

-`train_482_classes.json`: JSON file containing the converted results for train set.
+`train_482_classes.json`: JSON file contains the converted results for train set.

-`train_with_freeform.json`: JSON file containing annotations for all categories in TAO train.
+`train_with_freeform.json`: JSON file contains annotations for all categories in TAO train.

-`validation.json`: JSON file containing annotations for LVIS categories in TAO train.
+`validation.json`: JSON file contains annotations for LVIS categories in TAO train.

-`validation_482_classes.json`: JSON file containing the converted results for validation set.
+`validation_482_classes.json`: JSON file contains the converted results for validation set.

-`validation_with_freeform.json`: JSON file containing annotations for all categories in TAO validation.
+`validation_with_freeform.json`: JSON file contains annotations for all categories in TAO validation.

 #### The folder of annotations in lasot

 There are 2 JSON files in `data/lasot/annotations`:

-`lasot_train.json`:  JSON file containing the annotations information of the training set in LaSOT dataset.
+`lasot_train.json`:  JSON file contains the annotations information of the training set in LaSOT dataset.
-`lasot_test.json`:  JSON file containing the annotations information of the testing set in LaSOT dataset.
+`lasot_test.json`:  JSON file contains the annotations information of the testing set in LaSOT dataset.

 There are 2 TEXT files in `data/lasot/annotations`:

-`lasot_train_infos.txt`:  TEXT file containing the annotations information of the training set in LaSOT dataset.
+`lasot_train_infos.txt`:  TEXT file contains the annotations information of the training set in LaSOT dataset.
-`lasot_test_infos.txt`:  TEXT file containing the annotations information of the testing set in LaSOT dataset.
+`lasot_test_infos.txt`:  TEXT file contains the annotations information of the testing set in LaSOT dataset.

 #### The folder of annotations in UAV123

 There are only 1 JSON files in `data/UAV123/annotations`:

-`uav123.json`:  JSON file containing the annotations information of the UAV123 dataset.
+`uav123.json`:  JSON file contains the annotations information of the UAV123 dataset.

 There are only 1 TEXT files in `data/UAV123/annotations`:

-`uav123_infos.txt`:  TEXT file containing the information of the UAV123 dataset.
+`uav123_infos.txt`:  TEXT file contains the information of the UAV123 dataset.

 #### The folder of frames and annotations in TrackingNet